meganz/MEGAcmd/UserGuide.md

 Usage: `mount`

 ### mv
-Moves file(s)/folder(s) into a new location (all remotes)
+Copies files/folders to a new location in your MEGA account

 Usage: `mv srcremotepath [srcremotepath2 srcremotepath3 ..] dstremotepath`
 <pre>
-If the destination remote path exists and is a folder, the source will be moved there.
+If the destination remote path exists and is a folder, the source will be copied there.
-If the destination remote path doesn't exist, the source will be renamed to the name given.
+If the destination remote path doesn't exist, the source will be renamed to the given dstremotepath leaf name.
 </pre>

 ### passwd